 2. Monitor high costs weekly

 For most businesses, wages and the cost of goods sold (COGS) are the two highest costs, and you should review them weekly.
 These two costs can make or break a business.
 When you have them under control, you can stay cash flow positive.
-Monitor COGS through a regular stocktake of product in the business and wage costs using an online staff rostering solution such as RosterElf.
+Monitor COGS through a regular stocktake of products in the business and wage costs using an online staff rostering solution such as RosterElf.
 You can set budgets and see prices live before publishing weekly rosters.

 3. Review your prices

 When times are desperate, businesses can be quick to discount.
-But to protect profit, it’s important to stop discounting and review your prices regularly to look for opportunities where you can increase them.
+But to protect profit, it’s essential to stop discounting and review your prices regularly to look for opportunities where you can increase them.
 The other thing to avoid is trying to compete on price with your competitors.
 Sticking to what you know when times are good will protect you from low profit when times are bad.

 4. Prevent time theft

-Now if you need help controlling those costs why not sign up for a free trial of RosterElf.
+Now, if you need help controlling those costs, why not sign up for a free trial of RosterElf.
 Our Magically Simple Rostering and Payroll Software ensures your staff are on time, your payroll is accurate, and your employee scheduling is a breeze.

 To the untrained eye, it can appear that a business with a line of customers out the door is making a massive profit.